 Approximately 30 to 50% of congenital diaphragmatic hernia survivors find themselves to be healthy, symptom-free, and without limitation.
 In fact, most adult patients are asymptomatic and require no intervention.
 Majority of symptomatic patients obtain their diagnosis at a young age, and increasingly, antenatally.
 Increased attention and continued surveillance in utero are now possible.
 Vigilance on screening, and subsequently, birth at a tertiary care center to ensure the appropriate support is essential.
 Multiple comorbidities have been identified, and long-term follow-up is necessary as the population of CDH survivor grows.
 As such, it is vital to educate patients not only on the symptoms associated with Bochdalek hernia and subsequent repair but on the sequelae, as well.
 Discussion of the surgical treatments, outcomes, and chronic health conditions associated with Bochdalek hernia is paramount to allow patients and/or family to make informed decisions regarding treatment and management.

-The diagnosis, treatment, and management of Bochdalek hernia is an interdisciplinary approach involving the coordination of care between obstetrics, pediatricians and/or primary care provider, radiology, thoracic surgery, and specialty-trained nurse.
-The care and monitoring of these patients is by ICU nurses who works with the team to evaluate the progression of improvement and identify untoward changes as quickly as possible.
-The nurse should also assist with education of the family and keeping them apprised of the patient's condition.
+The diagnosis, treatment, and management of Bochdalek hernia is an interprofessional approach involving the coordination of care between obstetrics, pediatricians and/or primary care provider, radiology, thoracic surgery, and specialty-trained nurse.
+The care and monitoring of these patients are by ICU nurses who work with the team to evaluate the progression of improvement and identify untoward changes as quickly as possible.
+The nurse should also assist with the education of the family and keeping them apprised of the patient's condition.
 If the patient is suffering from a severe diaphragmatic defect, appropriate planning at a tertiary care facility is necessary to facilitate early intervention and support.
-Appropriate surveillance, follow-up and possibly postsurgical care are imperative for the management of this condition.
-An interdisciplinary team approach will lead to the best outcomes.
-[Level V]
+Appropriate surveillance, follow-up and possibly postsurgical care are imperative for the management of this condition. an interprofessional team approach will lead to the best outcomes.
+[Level 5]

 |||Kardon G,Ackerman KG,McCulley DJ,Shen Y,Wynn J,Shang L,Bogenschutz E,Sun X,Chung WK, Congenital diaphragmatic hernias: from genes to mechanisms to therapies.
 Disease models [PubMed PMID: 28768736]|